flayerlabs/xmtp-flaunchy/SYSTEM_ARCHITECTURE.md

 ## 5. Flow Router & Intent Classification

-This diagram documents the LLM-based intent classification system that routes messages to appropriate flows based on user intent and context.
+This diagram documents the updated LLM-based intent classification system that routes messages to appropriate flows based on user intent and context, with priority handling for existing coin launch progress.

 ```mermaid
 graph TD